Advanced Diagnostic Radiology Clerkship (Non-USC students)

 Subspecialties available for rotation include: body imaging, neuroradiology, musculoskeletal radiology, nuclear medicine, pediatric radiology and interventional radiology.
 Note that at our institution, all sub specialties perform interventional procedures, while interventional radiology focuses on angiographic and fluoroscopically guided procedures, including emergency trauma at our high volume level I trauma center.

 Students will work closely with residents, fellows and faculty and are encouraged to attend educational and clinical conferences.
-Students will rotate through our practice sites at the Keck Medical Center of the University of Southern California (KMC), USC Norris Comprehensive Cancer Center, and the Los Angeles County + University of Southern California Medical Center (LAC+USC).
+Students will rotate through our practice sites at the Keck Medical Center of the University of Southern California (KMC), USC Norris Comprehensive Cancer Center, and the Los Angeles General Medical Center.

 Students will be evaluated based on interactions with faculty, fellows, and residents during day-to-day case “read out,” and demonstration of interest and learning in the field.
 They will also be evaluated on the quality of an educational conference to be given to the other rotating students and supervising faculty at the end of the rotation.